Isoresidual fibration and resonance arrangements: Introduction

-It is worth noting that the degree does not depends on the orders of every single pole but only on the number of poles and the sum of the orders.
-This is very surprising and we show that above the resonance arrangement $\mathcal{A}_{p}$ the number of fibers depends on the orders.
-Moreover there are strictly less elements in the fibers above the resonance arrangement.
+It is worth of noting that the degree does not depends on the orders of every individual poles but only on the number of poles and the sum of the orders.
+This is very surprising and we show that over the resonance arrangement $\mathcal{A}_{p}$ the number of elements in the fibers depends on the individual orders.
+Moreover there are strictly less elements in the fibers over the resonance arrangement.
 This comes from two phenomena, the first one is ramification and the second is that some elements correspond to singular $1$-forms.
-This is make precise in Section~\ref{sec:degentree} and used in Section~\ref{sec:comptereson} to compute the number of elements over some resonance hyperplanes.
+This is stated precisely in Section~\ref{sec:degentree} and used in Section~\ref{sec:comptereson} to compute the number of elements over some resonance hyperplanes.
 In particular, the number of fibers lying above exactly one hyperplane is given by the following proposition. \begin{prop} The number of elements of an isoresidual fiber $\mathcal{F}$ that belongs to exactly one resonance hyperplane $A_{I}$ is where $c_{I}$ is the cardinal of $I$ and $d_{I}=-1+\sum_{j \in I} b_{j}$ is the \textit{resonance degree} of~$I$. \end{prop}

 Now, the resonance arrangement enjoys several pleasing properties: it is central, i.e. the origin of the vector space belongs to every hyperplane of the arrangement, and it is the complexification of a real arrangement, i.e. the coefficients of the equations of hyperplanes are real.
-However, as we show it in Lemma~\ref{lem:passimplice}, if $p \geq 4$, the resonance arrangement is not simplicial.
-Hence the fundamental group $W_{p}$ of $\mathcal{R}_{p} \setminus \mathcal{A}_{p}$ is still unknown in general.
+However, as we show it in Lemma~\ref{lem:passimplice}, if $p \geq 4$, the resonance arrangement is not simplicial (it is not the complexification of a real hyperplane arrangement whose complement is a union of simplices).
+Hence, the fundamental group $W_{p}$ of $\mathcal{R}_{p} \setminus \mathcal{A}_{p}$ is still unknown in general.

-For any stratum $\mathcal{H}$ with $p$ poles, the monodromy of the isoresidual cover identifies both with a subgroup of the (permutation) group of automorphisms of any generic fiber and a quotient of $W_{p}$.
+For any stratum $\mathcal{H}$ with $p$ poles, the monodromy of the isoresidual cover can be identified with a subgroup of the (permutation) group of automorphisms of any generic fiber and can be also identified with a quotient of the fundamental group $W_{p}$.
 For any resonance arrangement $\mathcal{A}_{p}$, there are infinitely many isoresidual covers (of arbitrarily high degree) on which $W_{p}$ acts by monodromy.
 As such, it provides an indirect way to study $W_{p}$.